-Bonus Incentive Compensation
+Short-Term Incentive Compensation

-The Company's objective is to achieve certain strategic objectives and milestones.
-The Board will consider executive bonus compensation dependent upon the Company meeting those strategic objectives and milestones and sufficient cash resources being available for the granting of bonuses.
-The Board approves executive bonus compensation dependent upon compensation levels based on recommendations of the Compensation Committee.
-Amounts recommended by the Compensation Committee are entirely discretionary.
+The Company's objective is to achieve certain strategic objectives and milestones around property acquisition, achieving access for exploration and attracting investment capital and partners.
+The Board will consider executive bonus compensation dependent upon the Company meeting those strategic objectives and milestones, which are set at the beginning of each calendar year for the Executive team, as well as sufficient cash resources being available for the grant of bonuses.
+The Board considers the approval of executive bonuses as recommended by the Compensation Committee.
 Such recommendations are generally based on information provided by issuers that are similar in size and scope to the Company's operations.